surabhiwaingankar/CodeOptimizer/README.md

-# Code Optimization
+# Code Optimization Autogen

-This Flask application allows users to upload Python files, optimize their content using Autogen, and return the optimized file along with logging and cost information.
+This Flask application allows users to upload Python files, optimize their content using an `optimize` function, and return the optimized file along with logging and cost information.

 ## Setup and Installation